dkriegner/xrayutilities/README.md

 - python dev headers
 - unittest2 (optional - only if you want to run the tests)
+- matplotlib (optional - only if running the tests/example scripts)
 - sphinx (optional - only when you want to build the documentation)
 - numpydoc (optional - only when you want to build the documentation)